miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 This manager provides a mechanism to standardise file output into specific directories based on Java object types (simple class names, lowercased) and qualifiers.
 These qualifiers are a simple string which can be kept constant by the implementor for a given field, e.g. object entity ID.
-So, for example, sample delivery forms can be generated and stored under a Project type and qualifier (see LINK Sample
+So, for example, sample delivery forms can be generated and stored under a Project type and qualifier.
-Delivery Forms).
 The code to do this looks something like:

 ```java